SalomePlatform/adao/doc/en/advanced.rst

 parallelism enabled, and an another time with parallelism disabled, to compare the results.
 If it does fail somewhere, you have to know that this parallel scheme is working for complex codes, like *Code_Aster* in *SalomeMeca* [SalomeMeca]_ for example.
-So check your operator function before and during enabling parallelism...
+So, if it does not work in your case, check your operator function before and during enabling parallelism...

 **In case of doubt, it is recommended NOT TO ACTIVATE this parallelism.**